A LLM-Powered Automatic Grading Framework with Human-Level Guidelines Optimization: Experiment

+First, we demonstrate the superiority of our \textit{misconfidence}-based batch sampling strategy by comparing it with the random-based one.
+From Figure~\ref{fig:misconf_ablation}, we can observe that \textit{misconfidence}-based batch sampling results are more consistent and accurate.
+While random selection generates optimal guidelines in 2 to 4 rounds, \textit{misconfidence}-based selection consistently optimizes guidelines in 3 rounds.
+This, together with high predictive accuracy and alignment brought by \textit{misconfidence}-based selection, makes the system reliable in practical educational scenarios as the required training round number is coherent.
 Then, we conduct experiments over the sizes of outer batch $|b_{out}|\in\{20,32,64\}$ and inner batch $|b_{in}|\in\{4,6,8\}$, targeting at exploring the influence of those two hyper-parameters on the performance of \textit{GradeOpt}.
 From the results in Figure \ref{fig:outer_batch}, we observe an increasing trend in accuracy and kappa as its outer batch size increases.
 This observation suggests that increasing the number of examples is always beneficial to the final performance.
 Similarly, from the Figure~\ref{fig:inner_batch}, we find an consistent increasing trend of performance as error number increases.
 Based on these two findings, we can conclude that the larger batch size is likely to bring performance gains to the \textit{GradeOpt}.
 At last, we study how the iterations number impacts accuracy performance.
 In our experiment, we explore different iteration numbers, ranging from 1 to 5.
 Whilst increasing iteration on a minibatch, we utilize the early-stopping signal introduced in Section \ref{nested_iteration} to carefully monitor overfitting.
 As shown in Figure \ref{fig:iteration_num}, increasing iteration with the help of early-stopping signal can effectively lead to higher test accuracy as well as more stable performance.
 While five iterations produce higher accuracy, due to limited computational resource, we use three iterations as our default setting.